Exclusive: Worried by 'systemic' fraud, EU ties recovery funds to Hungary procurement reform

-BRUSSELS (Reuters) - The European Union’s executive has told Hungary to reform its public procurement laws to curb systemic fraud before billions of euros from the EU pandemic recovery fund are made available, according to an internal document seen by Reuters.
+BRUSSELS (Reuters) - The European Union’s executive has told Hungary to reform its public procurement laws to curb systemic fraud before billions of euros from the bloc’s new pandemic recovery fund are made available, according to an internal document seen by Reuters.

-The European Commission is mandated with managing the 750-billion-euro scheme and has already told several EU states their proposals for spending their part of the funds must be improved.
+The European Commission is managing the 750-billion-euro stimulus scheme and has already told several EU states their proposals for spending their shares must be improved.

 The bloc wants outright changes to Hungary’s public procurement laws, according to the Jan.
 26 Commission document laying out specific legal changes required of Prime Minister Viktor Orban’s government.

-“Competition in public procurement is insufficient in practice,” said the document, adding that that was linked to “systemic irregularities” that “led to the highest financial correction in the history of (EU) structural funds in 2019”.
+“Competition in public procurement is insufficient in practice,” said the document, citing “systemic irregularities” that “led to the highest financial correction in the history of (EU) structural funds in 2019”.

-There was no immediate response from the Hungarian government to an emailed request for comment on the document.
+Asked to comment on the Commission’s call for reform of its public procurement laws, the Hungarian government, which has battled with EU authorities over rule of law issues, said it was working on a response.

-The EU document called specifically for improved data transparency and accessibility, arguing that that would lead to a fairer and more open procurement process.
+The Commission document called specifically for improved data transparency and accessibility, which it argued would lead to a fairer and more open procurement process.

-Hungary had irregularities in nearly 4% of its spending of EU funds in 2015-2019, according to a report last year by the bloc’s anti-fraud body OLAF, compared to the EU average of 0.36% and much worse than the second-poorest score of 0.53% for Slovakia.
+Hungary had irregularities in nearly 4% of its spending of EU funds in 2015-2019, the bloc’s anti-fraud body OLAF said last year, compared to an EU average of 0.36% and much worse than the second-poorest score of 0.53% for Slovakia.

 HUNGARY’S RECORD

+In 2018, Reuters investigated a tourism project around Lake Balaton, revealing how it was channelling public funds - including EU subsidies - to Orban's friends and family. here

+“It would be completely irresponsible of the Commission to allow these necessary funds to be managed by a system that lacks the necessary anti-fraud rules in place,” Transparency International’s Nicholas Aiossa said on Monday.

-In an interview with Reuters in September, Orban disputed findings by the EU’s anti-fraud office that Hungary had by far the most financial irregularities in spending EU aid, saying: “I don’t accept the point that Hungary is more corrupt than Austria or Germany or Denmark.”
+Orban has disputed OLAF’s findings, telling Reuters in September: “I don’t accept the point that Hungary is more corrupt than Austria or Germany or Denmark”.

 The Commission document listed legal changes needed to introduce more transparency, real competition between bidders and accountability in Hungarian public procurement to avoid fraud and the need to recuperate misspent aid.

-It said Hungary had one of the highest single-bidding rates in the EU, leading to systemic overpricing, adding that Hungarian laws on conflict of interest were marred by loopholes.
+It said Hungary had one of the highest single-bidding rates in the EU, leading to systemic overpricing, and that Hungarian laws on conflict of interest were marred by loopholes.

 “The Commission has been pushing for a better analysis and control of public procurement risks for many years,” the document read.
 “But there seems to be political opposition at the highest level.
 These measures are simple to implement from a technical perspective and fit into the digitalisation objectives.”